BhargavPabbaraju/chat-with-audio/objectives.md

 - Breakdown audio into chunks - Done
 - Youtube video loader and run above steps - Done
 - Test multiple language youtube videos - Done
+- Remove Ads from Youtube videos - Half Done
+- Disable Chat Input when not needed
 - Display Chunk number
-- Google Text to Speech APi for text to speech
-- Download Text to Speech file

-- Whisper to transcribe and translate audio
+- Whisper to transcribe audio
 - Language Testing on 4 languages : Hindi , Telugu , English and Japanese
 - gpt-turbo-3.5 to summarize and ask questions on the transcribed text